saikiranambati942/loanprocess-rest-service/README.md

-# loanprocess-rest-service
+# Loan-Process Rest Service
- This a REST api service for simulating loan processing that supports different operations
+ This is a REST api service for simulating loan processing that supports different operations.